ConvoStack/convostack/docs/docs/frontend/fe-components.md

 To add the chatbot widget, you need to include the `ConvoStackWrapper` component at the root of your application's component tree.

+_Note: If you are using NextJS, make sure to add [`"use client"`](https://nextjs.org/docs/getting-started/react-essentials#client-components) in files where you are importing ConvoStack._

 ### Props

 `ConvoStackWrapper` component currently has the following props: